Back

 It’s many people’s favourite time of year to holiday in Cornwall – and here are some great reasons to head down to St Ives in September.

-There’s a party going on: St Ives September Festival (10-24 September 2022)
+There’s a party going on: St Ives September Festival

-St Ives September Festival performances
+The St Ives September Festival 2026 runs from 12-26 September.

 Source: St Ives September Festival Facebook

-The weather’s warm
+The weather’s warm for walking

-The average temperature is usually mid-teens, and there’s always the chance of an Indian summer… Pack both beach clothes and waterproofs, and you’ll be ready for anything.
+The average temperature is typically mid-teens, and there’s always the chance of an Indian summer… Pack both beach clothes and waterproofs, and you’ll be set.
+Flowers still bloom on the cliffs, and it’s a lovely month to explore the South West Coast Path.

 Source: aroundperranuthnoe

-Driving is easier
+Travelling is easier

 Everything’s still open, but nothing’s packed